RomainFallet/web-deploy/README.md

 # Give ownership to the user
 sudo chown -R "${appname}:www-data" "/var/www/${appname}"

-# Set Apache group to the (so that Apache can still access his files)
+# Give Apache group to the user (so that Apache can still access his files)
 sudo usermod -g www-data "${appname}"

 # Create SSH folder in the user home